Tulip: United States

 It is believed the first tulips in the United States were grown near Spring Pond at the Fay Estate in Lynn and Salem, Massachusetts.
-From 1847 to 1865, Richard Sullivan Fay, Esq., one of Lynn's wealthiest men, settled on 500 acre located partly in present-day Lynn and partly in present-day Salem.
+From 1847 to 1865, Richard Sullivan Fay, Esq., one of Lynn's wealthiest men, settled on 2 km2 located partly in present-day Lynn and partly in present-day Salem.
 Mr. Fay imported many different trees and plants from all parts of the world and planted them among the meadows of the Fay Estate.